Official SCSBCC Position-January 12, 2015

-The Obama administration has permitted seismic surveys from Delaware to the middle of Florida to determine the existence and size of offshore oil and gas reserves.
-The Bureau of Ocean Energy Management is reviewing 9 permits from oil companies for conducting these surveys and is taking public comments.
+The Obama administration is permitting seismic surveys from Delaware to the middle of Florida to determine the existence and size of offshore oil and gas reserves.
+The Bureau of Ocean Energy Management (BOEM) is reviewing 9 permits from oil companies for conducting these surveys and is taking public comments.
+In addition, the Administration has placed drilling in the Atlantic in it Five-Year Oil Leasing Plan under development.

 There are two threats to South Carolina businesses from this exploration and possible offshore drilling.